AugustijnVrolijk/NIN-personal-Projects/Huub CNN analysis/README.md

 ------------------
-CODE originally made from Chris van der Togt, Copied from the Github/MEIs_mice folder in the MVP server
+CODE originally made by Paolo Papale, forked from the HersenInstituut/MEIs_mice
 ------------------

 ## MEIs_mice